FAQ – Harold M. Stein Memorial Filk Archive

 Our mission statement is to preserve historical filk in all its forms and get it back into the hands of fans.
 We will always be respectful to the copyright holders, and the rights of the performers and archivists who created this media.
 Please be respectful and do not illicitly copy materials from the archive.

 Fans around the world are calling out for access to classic filk.
-Whether it’s an older tape they played too many times, a fanzine they contributed to and lost track of, or just a desire for discovery, we’re seeing calls from places as diverse as academia and Tumblr, looking for older resources.
+Whether it’s an older tape they played too many times, a fanzine they contributed to and lost track of, or just a desire for discovery, we’re seeing calls from places as diverse as academia, Reddit, and Tumblr, looking for older resources.

 The second, sadder part of that question is that the untimely death of Harold Stein put these materials into the hands of people who wanted to organize them and put them somewhere where they could be seen.
 Thanks to the efforts of our staff and volunteers, that will soon be a reality.